echoix/megalinter/README.md

 ### Pre-commands

-MegaLinter can run custom commands before running linters (for example, installing an plugin required by one of the linters you use)
+MegaLinter can run custom commands before running linters (for example, installing a plugin required by one of the linters you use)

 Example in `.mega-linter.yml` config file